 Sharon is writing a novel called Phoenix Park, which follows the lives of three Irish women, two of whom are running for President.
 The third is a relentless reporter with the Viral Touch, who’s covering the election.
 One of them is hiding a secret and when it’s uncovered, the trajectory of all three women’s lives are changed forever

-The Ultimate Novel Writing Course is now open for applications for 2021-2022.
+The Ultimate Novel Writing Course is now open for applications for Summer 2022/23.

 With online tutorials and mentoring sessions led by leading authors in their fields alongside in-person events, editorial assessments, literary agent inductions, and more – no other course offers this level of support as you work towards publication.